Charlesdigital/Yo-Low-Trips/README.md

 # About
 This project is a full stack web application where users can input an origin city and get round trip flight deals to different destinations.
 New flight deals are updated hourly.

-This web application are for those who are looking for a flight deal and are flexible with flight dates and destination.
+This web application are for those who are looking for a flight deals and are flexible with flight dates and destination.

 # Project Planning
 Project planning from idea to design.
-ERD and a response of the flight data API
+ERD and a response of the flight data API.

 https://www.figma.com/file/xIsjaQgt5A9zEaCCqdme5p/Final-Project?node-id=0%3A1